nicholas-wilcox/tailwind-snippet-obsidian-plugin/README.md

 ## Disclaimer

-This repository and its author are not affiliated with TailwindCSS.
+This repository and its author are not affiliated with Tailwind.

 ## How it works